djhenderson/EaseXML3/docs/README.rst

 - `_entities` : a list storing tuple entities
   (e.g, `('&toBeReplaced;', u'this is very very long data')`)
 - `_encoding` : a string representing the XML encoding to use during XML import/export.
 Its value defaults to 'utf-8'.
 The `_encoding` attribute is very important when dealing with accentuated data.
 - `_unicodeOutput`: boolean switch indicating wether the XMLObject should output Python Unicode typed strings or not (defaults to `True`).
 This option is important if you're willing to communicate XML data with an external non-Python entity.
-- `_stripStrings` : a boolean value indicating whether EaseXML
+- `_stripStrings` : a boolean value indicating whether EaseXML3
   should strip strings during i/o operations.
 True by default.
   The `_stripStrings` can be very usefull with XMLObjects dealing with large bunches of data.
 When this attribute is set to False,